manolo/gwt-api-generator/README.md

 $ mvn package
 ```

 ## Pre-built packages

 ### Paper elements and Iron elements

 There's a pre-built example package in the Maven Central containing all the resources needed for using Polymer [paper-elements](https://elements.polymer-project.org/browse?package=paper-elements) and [iron-elements](https://elements.polymer-project.org/browse?package=iron-elements) in a GWT application.
 Build script, demo and usage instructions for the project are available [here](https://github.com/vaadin/gwt-polymer-elements).

+### Vaadin elements

+Comming soon.

 ## About GWT 2.7/2.8 compatibility

-Vaadin gwt-api-generator produces @JsType interfaces for JS Element level access from Java Objects.
+Vaadin gwt-api-generator produces `@JsType` interfaces for JS Element level access from Java Objects.
 Generated classes are written using Java 1.7 syntax, and rely on GWT JSInterop available as an experimental feature from GWT 2.7.0.

 Notice that even though the generated code is GWT 2.7 compatible for now, it's recommended to use GWT 2.8-SNAPSHOT for better stability.

-The produced interfaces don't currently utilize full GWT 2.8 JSInterop API.
-For example @JsFunction is replaced by generic JavaScriptObject parameters leaving the responsibility of wrapping callbacks to the developer.
+Produced interfaces don't currently utilize the full GWT 2.8 JSInterop API.
+For example `@JsFunction` is replaced by generic JavaScriptObject parameters leaving the responsibility of wrapping callbacks to the developer.

-The plan is however to support @JsFunction among other JSInterop features in future releases so consider GWT 2.7 support deprecated at this point.
+The plan is however to support `@JsFunction` among other JSInterop features in future releases so consider GWT 2.7 support deprecated at this point.